-Swimming a few times a week can help you live longer than, running, jogging or walking, according to recent research and studies.
-Adults who regularly take to the water every day are less likely to die then runners walkers or jogging.
+According to recent research and studies, swimming a few times a week can help you live longer than running, jogging, or walking.
+Adults who regularly take to the water daily are less likely to die than runners, walkers, or jogging.

-Researchers following over 40,000 men aged between 20 and 90 years old, for more 30 years and found death rates among swimmers were 53 percent lower than those men who did no exercise and 50 percent lower than among joggers and walkers.
+Researchers following over 40,000 men aged between 20 and 90 years old for more than 30 years found death rates among swimmers were 53 percent lower than those men who did no exercise and 50 percent lower than among joggers and walkers.

-Swimming is known to be one of the best ways to maintain a healthy lifestyle from heart and lungs problems.
-Some studies even suggest it that swimming can boost bone density and reduce the risk of osteoporosis.
+Swimming is one of the best ways to maintain a healthy lifestyle for heart and lung problems.
+Some studies even suggest that swimming can boost bone density and reduce the risk of osteoporosis.